 For residents who enjoy art, the French Institute connected with a local artist curated by KarmaBank to teach a free drawing class after a film screening.
 The packed first session included 10 Afghan women supported by KarmaBank who had never had an art class.
 The institute is continuing its project with quarterly film & art classes.

-The Iranian GP has now become one of our key coordinators – finding her happiness through helping others find a route out of their traumas.
+The Iranian GPhas now become one of our key coordinators – finding her happiness through helping others find a route out of their traumas.

 KarmaBank Co-Design Zone